Sandpaper for Auto Body Work

 When it comes to correcting errors in soft layers of paint, 600-grit sandpaper makes the task relatively easy.
 Likewise, if paint runs out before a panel has been fully covered, the edges of the paint can be sanded smooth with a wet 600.

-Basically, 600-grit sandpaper is a perfect option when you need to salvage the panels after a paint job has hit a snag.
-When you consider all the time and money that can slip down the drain when a vehicle-painting project doesn’t go as planned, 600-grit sandpaper is a lifesaver because it reduces complications.
+Basically, a 600-grit sandpaper is a perfect option when you need to salvage the panels after a paint job has hit a snag.
+Considering all the time and money that can slip down the drain when a vehicle-painting project doesn’t go as planned, 600-grit sandpaper is a lifesaver because it reduces complications.

 For example, you might be painting a car with a unique color that has to be specially ordered, but end up with a bad passenger door or roof due to the paint running out when you’re 93% finished.
 Under other circumstances, you might have needed to do the paint job over again, yet still be at risk of running out along another part of the vehicle.